michaelshimeles/exodus-client/README.md

 - Planning is just as important as development (at least if you want a smooth dev experience)
 - Always assuming requests will fail and planning what to do when the request fails
+- Using and implementing Chartjs to create live charts
+- Implementing Wallet authentication
+- Using Ether.js and Alchemy node to connect to the blockchain
+- Using Wagmi & ConnectKit for wallet connection